 Position the Railtac picatinny rail adapter onto your pistol and use a pencil or marker to trace the edges of the rail onto your pistol.
 The lines will act as a placement guide in subsequent steps.

-Mix the included two part epoxy and apply a thin layer of epoxy so that it covers the rail adapter's entire mating surface.
 Position the rail onto the pistol and use several rubber bands to tightly clamp the rail to the pistol, while making any necessary adjustments if the rail moves out of position.
 Use q-tips dipped in alcohol to remove any excess epoxy smudges or residue prior to the curing process.
-Allow at least 24 hours for the epoxy to fully cure.
+Allow at least 24-48 hours for the epoxy to fully cure.

 To remove the rail, follow your firearm manual's safe handling procedures to ensure the pistol is unloaded.
 It is also important that you wear heat resistant gloves for all steps involving use of a heat gun.
 Protective gloves should be used for all steps using acetone and removal should be done in a well ventilated area.